GoogleChrome/web-vitals/README.md

 #### `onFID()`

-_Deprecated and will be removed in next major release_
+_This function is deprecated and will be removed in next major release_

 ```ts
 function onFID(callback: (metric: FIDMetric) => void, opts?: ReportOpts): void;